Welcome to Year 6!

 Please encourage your child to have their full kit in at all times, as participation in PE lessons is mandatory and we are trying to prepare the children for their next step into high school.
 It is their responsibility to make sure they have the correct items of clothing for each lesson and return any items they may have taken home.
 Not having a full kit may result in loss of Golden Time or playtimes.

 Homework is set on a Friday and must be in by the Thursday.
 Unfortunately, some children have not regularly returned homework so far this school year and I am eager for this to improve.
-If access to a computer or a lack of understanding are the causes for this children are always welcome to attend homework club on a Wednesday after school with me.
 Year 6 can earn dojo points for completing their homework, which result in individual and class prizes.
 Children not bringing their homework in on time may have to miss Golden Time or miss their lunchtime to complete the work.
 Again we are trying to prepare the children as fully as we can for their transition to high school in September.

 If you or your child has any concerns, please feel free to drop me a note or arrange to meet before or after school.